STAT545-UBC-hw-2018-19/hw02-fjbasedow/hw02-gapminder_exploration.md

     ## [1] 1704    6

-Furthermore, the output of the `str()` function also includes the dimensions of the object in its first line. `str()` is useful if you just want to get an overview of what the dimension are but not do anything with them. `dim()`, `nrow()` and `ncol()` are useful if you want to use the output numbers for future calculations.
+Furthermore, the output of the `str()` function or just typing in the object's name also includes the dimensions of the object in its first line. `str()` is useful if you just want to get an overview of what the dimension are but not do anything with them. `dim()`, `nrow()` and `ncol()` are useful if you want to use the output numbers for future calculations.
 For example, you might want to use the total number of observations to calculate the mean.
 Here is an example for calculating the mean gdpPercap, making use of `n_obs` as specified above:

 ``` r
 sum(gapminder$gdpPercap)/n_obs
 ```

     ## [1] 7215.327

+`dim()` is a faster function than `ncol()` and `nrow()`, because the latter two functions actually use the `dim()` function.
+So it may be better to use dim() in loops that involve a lot of computing.

 **6. What data type is each variable?**